Capital (Iranian TV series): Paytakht Season 2 (2013)

-Naghi (Mohsen Tanabandeh) goes to work one day and receives an assignment from his boss.
-Naghi must transport a newly made dome and two minarets to Qeshm Island in the south of Iran, to build a mosque there for the residents.
-He takes his family, his cousin Arastou (Ahmad Mehranfar), and a young woman named Miss Fadavi, who is an acquaintance of Naghi's boss.
-They all agree to take the dome and minarets to Qeshm in Arastou's truck.
-Miss Fadavi becomes a love interest for Arastou, resulting in many awkward but funny moments during the week long journey.
+Naghi receives an assignment from his boss to transport a newly made minaret to Qeshm Island in the south of Iran, to build a mosque overthere.
+He convinces his family to join him and Arastou (Ahmad Mehranfar) in this journey and travel to the south of Iran with Arastou's truck.
+But a young woman named Miss Fadavi (Linda Kiani), who is an acquaintance of Naghi's boss, joins them in the very last moments and makes lots of drama.
+Arastou falls in love with her and causes many awkward but funny moments during this journey...

 Paytakht Season 3 (2014)

 Arastou 'falls in love' with a young girl by the name of Miss Tehrani.
 He wants to hold his wedding at Naghi's home but the home is still under construction.
 Naghi lets him hold the wedding there anyway, and ignores his worker Mousa's request to build a pillar underneath the house to prevent it collapsing.
 On the night of the wedding, disaster strikes and the house collapses during the celebrations.
 Many people are injured and this ends Arastou's short lived marriage.
 These series of events result in Naghi losing his job and falling into depression.
-Naghi and Musa are forced to live in the home of his sister, Fahimeh.
+Naghi and Mousa (who broke both his arms in the accident) were forced to live in the home of his sister, Fahimeh.
 To give him a boost, Naghi decides to enter a national tournament in wrestling, his greatest passion.
 He loses badly to an elderly man by the name of Sohanpaz, causing his depression to become worse and becomes the laughingstock of Mazandaran.

 During Naghi's cycle of depression, his cousin Arastou reveals to the family that he is engaged to a Chinese woman by the name of Cho Chung, or Raheleh after she converted to Islam.
 This centers the story around her, and how she travels all the way to Tehran in order to surprise Arastou, causing many troubles along the way.
 Although they have an argument after Arastou failed to tell her about his previous marriage, they are madly in love and plan to hold their wedding in Turkey.

 It is revealed that due to Sohanpaz becoming injured, Naghi is now the new contender for the international wrestling championship, to be held in Tehran in a matter of days.
 He rushes to the stadium to train and finds out he has to lose around 7 kilograms in order to compete in his weight class.
 Naghi shows determination that had not been seen from him in months.
 He loses the weight thanks to a very strict diet from his coach and qualifies for the tournament.
-Thanks to help of his family and friends, Naghi wins the championship finals, beating the United States, Russia, and China for 1st place.
+Thanks to help of his family and friends, Naghi wins the championship finals, beating the United States, Russia, and China for 1st place and 10000 dollars.